 The UW Bachelor of Science in HIMT provides professionals the education and skills they need to enter and advance in the field of health information.

 “Even though our students complete their degree entirely online, they can still connect with peers and benefit from a Success Coach who is there to support them along the way,” Lyndsey said.
 “The HIMT program is also fortunate to have dedicated and experienced faculty who are passionate about the field and are active in the health information industry.”

 RELATED: From Nursing to HIMT: UW Academic and Program Director Discusses Career Journey and Shares Advice

-The 100% online program, which is CAHIIM accredited, is a partnership between four University of Wisconsin campuses: UW-Green Bay, UW-La Crosse, UW-Parkside, and UW-Stevens Point.
-Students enroll at and earn an HIMT degree from one of these four home campuses.
+The 100% online program, which is CAHIIM accredited, is a partnership between three University of Wisconsin campuses: UW-Green Bay, UW-Parkside, and UW-Stevens Point.
+Students enroll at and earn an HIMT degree from one of these three home campuses.
 They also can choose from two tracks of study: health information management or health IT.

 Ready to enroll?